eScholarship/pdf.js/README.md

 # PDF.js

+**Note**: This git repo is CDL's fork of PDF.js, containing modifications to make it embed smoothly on the escholarship.org site.

 PDF.js is a Portable Document Format (PDF) viewer that is built with HTML5.

 PDF.js is community-driven and supported by Mozilla Labs.
 Our goal is to